5 Tips for Creating Outdoor Spaces

-Renovate your backyard (and terrace!) to entertain, garden, or just kick back and relax
+Renovate your backyard or terrace!
+Entertain, garden, or just relax.

 (Above) Sweeten homeowner K.V.’s backyard